cssivision/raft-rs/README.md

 # raft-rs

-Another raft implementation in rust-lang for learning.
+Another raft implementation in rust-lang for fun.